mouse-dev-1/IPC-Market-Price-Contract/README.md

 Details about the issue can be found here: https://twitter.com/_MouseDev/status/1546612501231566848

+This proposed solution would cause any call to _convertCentsToWei to fail, this disables the ability to set prices of IPCs, therefore not allowing the exploit through the internal IPC marketplace.

 Implications of using FakeMarketPrice.sol

-Any call to _convertCentsToWei will fail.
+Any call to these functions will fail:

-These includes:
 1. modifier onlyOwnerOrAdmin
     a.
 This means the fake market price MUST detect if sender is an admin, and continue to work if it is.
 2. createRandomizedIpc